The #PhysEd Awards 2014

 1. You may only submit nominations once (I will ask you to provide your email address to try and prevent any multiple submissions.
 Your email will not be used for any other purpose than this.
 That means ever.)

-2. You may not submit your own blog, Twitter account, YouTube Channel, and/or App.
+2. You may not submit your own name, blog, Twitter account, YouTube Channel, App, or Podcast for consideration.

 Phase Two: Voting

 After the nominations deadline (August 10 2014) has passed, polls for each award category will be created and posted on The #PhysEd Awards page.
 Each poll will include the top four most popular submissions for that category.
 The #PhysEd community will then be able to vote to select each category’s winner.

 After the voting polls are closed, a blog post will be created to announce the winners.
 Winners will be notified ahead of time and will be invited to create a video acceptance speech.
 Each winner will be featured on the official #PhysEd Awards page and will receive a graphic that they may display on their blog/website.